artylope/artylope-jekyll/_works/01_parkingsg.md

 </div>

 # Enthography Study with Enforcement Officer #
-To help us understand the enforcement process and we can integrate with the enforcement systems, we walked the ground with the enforcement officer.
+To help us understand how we can design the system to help optimise enforcement as well, we walked the ground with the enforcement officer.
 She shows us the electronic handheld device (EHT) that she uses to check for season parking information.
 She also uses it to issue summon.
 <div><img src="/img/works_parking/parking_ethnographystudy.png"></div>
 ###### The development team walked the grounds with the enforcement officer. ######

 # Prototype and Guerilla Testing #
-With all the discovery and learning from above, I made a prototype in Sketch and InVision and brought it out for some guerrilla testing based on designed tasks scenarios.
+With all the discovery and learnings from above, I made a prototype in Sketch and InVision and brought it out for some users testing based on designed tasks scenarios.
 The following mock up is a few iterations after these testings.
 <div><img style="max-width:360px;" src="/img/works_parking/parking_mockup.gif"></div>
 ###### Prototype done in Sketch and InVision ######

-Based on the design, we made a working prototype so that we can work with URA and HDB (the agencies that manages car parks) to do on the ground testing with actual users at a real carpark.
-For the trial, we invited public servants to try the parking app at designated car parks.
+Based on the design, we made a working prototype with a simple backend so that we can work with URA and HDB (the agencies that manages car parks) to do real parking sessions with actual users at a real carparks.
 We also trained enforcers to use the enforcer app so that they can enforce the cars that paid for parking via the parking app.

 # Identifying Feature Priorities #
-We used the following Effort vs Benefit matrix to help us determine what to focus on in the next few months leading to the first major trial with users.
+During developmemt, we used the following Effort vs Benefit matrix to help us determine what to focus on in the next few months leading to the first major trial with users.
 <div><img src="/img/works_parking/parking_featurepriority.svg"></div>
 ###### Plotting all features on a 2x2 matrix to help determine what to focus on. ######